Discover Your Next Favorite Author

 She writes the kinds of stories she loves to read, and that means they’re rooted in the South, layered with strong women, tangled families, and the places that shape us.
 Her voice is vivid and lyrical, laced with humor, heartache, and a touch of grit.

-Renée holds an MFA in Creative Writing and Childrens Literature from Hollins University.
-She is a two-time winner of the Hollins University Shirley Henn Excellence in Creative Writing Award, a winner of the Highlights Foundation Writers Workshop Scholarship at Chautauqua, and a finalist for the Houghton Mifflin Harcourt Award.
-She has published in Beginnings Literary Journal and The Dead Mule School of Southern Fiction.
+Renée earned her MFA from Hollins University, where she was a two-time recipient of the Shirley Henn Award for Excellence in Creative Writing.
+She is also a recipient of the Highlights Foundation Writers Workshop Scholarship at Chautauqua and a finalist for the Houghton Mifflin Harcourt Award.
+Her work has been published in Beginnings Literary Journal and The Dead Mule School of Southern Fiction.

 Contact Me